krakend/krakend-documentation/configuration/flexible-config.md

 Notice that there is a `{{ range }}`.
 If you wanted to use it inside a template, and not the base file, you would need to include it inside a sub-template with ``{{ template "template.tmp" .endpoint.example_group }}``.

-To parse the configuration use:
+To parse the configuration, use:

 {{< terminal title="Check and test (-t) the config">}}
 FC_ENABLE=1 \